 Thomas H. Lee has served as our director since March 4, 2004.
 He is Chairman and CEO of Thomas H. Lee Capital, LLC, Thomas H. Lee Capital Management, LLC and Lee Equity Partners, LLC.
 Thomas H. Lee Capital Management, LLC manages the Blue Star I, LLC fund of hedge funds.
 Lee Equity Partners, LLC is engaged in the private equity business in New York City.
 In 1974, Mr. Lee founded the Thomas H. Lee Company, the predecessor of Thomas H. Lee Partners, L.P., and from that time until March 2006 served as its Chairman and CEO.
 From 1966 through 1974, Mr. Lee was with First National Bank of Boston where he directed the bank's high technology lending group from 1968 to 1974 and became a Vice President in 1973.
 Prior to 1966, Mr. Lee was a securities analyst in the institutional research department of L.F.
 Rothschild in New York.
-Mr. Lee serves or has served as a director of numerous public and private companies in which he and his affiliates have invested, including Finlay Enterprises, Inc., The Smith & Wollensky Restaurant Group, Inc., Metris Companies, Inc., MidCap Financial LLC, Vertis Holdings, Inc. and Wyndham International, Inc. Mr. Lee is currently a Trustee of Lincoln Center for the Performing Arts, The Museum of Modern Art, NYU Medical Center, The Rockefeller University and Whitney Museum of American Art among other civic and charitable organizations.
+Mr. Lee serves or has served, including during the past five years, as a director of numerous public and private companies in which he and his affiliates have invested, including Finlay Enterprises, Inc., The Smith & Wollensky Restaurant Group, Inc., Metris Companies, Inc., MidCap Financial LLC, Miller Import Corporation, Vertis Holdings, Inc. and Wyndham International, Inc. Mr. Lee is currently a Trustee of Lincoln Center for the Performing Arts, The Museum of Modern Art, NYU Medical Center and Whitney Museum of American Art among other civic and charitable organizations.
 He also serves on the Executive Committee for Harvard University's Committee on University Resources.
 Mr. Lee is a 1965 graduate of Harvard College.

 Ian Loring has served as our director since March 4, 2004.
 He is a Managing Director of Bain Capital Partners, LLC.
-Prior to joining Bain Capital in 1996, Mr. Loring was a Vice President at Berkshire Partners where he worked in the technology and telecommunication industries.
+Prior to joining Bain Capital in 1996, Mr. Loring was a Vice President at Berkshire Partners, with experience in its specialty manufacturing, technology and retail businesses.
 Previously, Mr. Loring worked in the Corporate Finance department at Drexel Burnham Lambert.
-He serves as a director of CHL, Ltd., CC Media Holdings, Inc., The Weather Channel and Denon & Marantz, and serves on the supervisory board of NXP.
-He also volunteers for a variety of non-profit organizations, serving as a member of The Fessenden School Board of Trustees and the Linda Loring Nature Foundation Board of Directors.
+He serves as a director of Clear Channel Media Holdings, Inc., The Weather Channel, Denon & Marantz, CHL, Ltd., NXP Technologies and Skillsoft.
+He also volunteers for a variety of non-profit organizations, serving as a member of The Fessenden School Board of Trustees and the Linda Loring Nature Foundation (Nantucket, Massachusetts) Board of Directors.
 Mr. Loring received a B.A. from Trinity College and an M.B.A. from Harvard Business School.
+During the past five years, Mr. Loring has also held directorships with Cumulus Media Partners and Eschelon Telecom.

 Mark E. Nunnelly has served as our director since March 4, 2004.
 He joined Bain Capital Partners, LLC in 1989 as a Managing Director.
 Prior to joining Bain Capital, Mr. Nunnelly was a Vice President of Bain & Company, with experience in its domestic, Asian and European strategy practices, advising global 1000 companies.
 Previously, Mr. Nunnelly worked at Procter & Gamble in product management.
-He serves as a director of Domino's Pizza, Dunkin' Brands, OSI Restaurant Partners and other private and not for-profit corporations, including New Profit Inc., KIPP Schools and Centre College.
+He serves as a director of Domino's Pizza, Dunkin' Brands, OSI Restaurant Partners, CHL, Ltd. and other private and not for-profit corporations, including New Profit Inc., KIPP Schools and Centre College.
 Mr. Nunnelly received an A.B. from Centre College and an M.B.A. from Harvard Business School.
+During the past five years, Mr. Nunnelly has also held directorships with Houghton Mifflin Holdings, Inc. and UGS PLM Solutions.